graze/standards/README.md

     ```

 1. When a statement is written within a string in PHP:
-    1. The query MUST start on a new line, indented once
+    1. The query MUST start on a new line, indented once.
-    1. A semicolon MUST NOT be added at the end of the statement
+    1. A semicolon MUST NOT be added at the end of the statement.
 1. All joins MUST be written like:

     ```sql